WHICH SHOULD BE PRIORITISED: KNEE SURGERY OR SPINE SURGERY? A RETROSPECTIVE STUDY ON TREATMENT PROTOCOLS FOR PATIENTS WITH COEXISTING PATHOLOGIES.

 Abstract

-Background: The increasing prevalence of concurrent degenerative knee and lumbar spine disorders presents a challenge for surgical intervention, as the optimal order of treatment remains unclear.
-This study aims to investigate the influence of knee deformity on surgeons' preferences for treatment order, contributing to informed decision-making in managing these complex cases.
+The increasing prevalence of concurrent degenerative knee and lumbar spine disorders presents a challenge for surgical intervention, as the optimal order of treatment remains unclear.
+This study aims to investigate the influence of knee deformity on surgeons' preferences for treatment orders, contributing to informed decision-making in managing these complex cases.

-Conclusion: This study emphasizes the significant influence of knee deformity on treatment order preferences among knee arthroplasty and spine surgeons, highlighting the need for individualized decision-making in managing patients with concurrent degenerative knee and lumbar spine disorders.
+This study emphasizes the significant influence of knee deformity on treatment order preferences among knee arthroplasty and spine surgeons, highlighting the need for individualized decision-making in managing patients with concurrent degenerative knee and lumbar spine disorders.

 References